Foundation Degree in Circus Arts

 Further information about auditions will be available after the application process.
 Please note that you must be able to attend the auditions on the specified date should an offer be made.

-Auditions for the next academic year will be held in Spring 2017.
+Auditions for the next academic year will be held end of March/beginning of April 2018.

 How to apply

 Applications for September 2018 are now open and will close on Thursday 22 February 2018.